xcart/xcart-docs/_pages/kb_en/products/enabling_the_new_arrivals_block.md

 *   in a separate block titled "New arrivals";
 *   on a separate page (`http://<your-domain>/<x-cart-5-directory>/?target=new_arrivals`) available by default through the "New arrivals" item in your store's Primary menu.

-In addition to that, newly added products can be marked with "New!" labels in all product lists in the Customer front end.
+In addition to that, newly added products can be marked with "New!" labels in the Customer front end.

 To use the "New arrivals"  feature, make sure that the addon **Product Advisor**  is installed and enabled in your store: